How to follow Novak Djokovic at Wimbledon 2023

 Novak Djokovic is bidding to secure a record-continuing 24th Grand Slam as he lights up the courts in SW19.
 The 36-year-old from Serbia is also on track to complete the calendar slam after his wins in Australia and Roland Garros earlier this year.

 He could become the first person since Rod Laver in 1969 to complete the feat but must win on the Wimbledon grass first.
-Djokovic secured dominant wins over Argentina’s Pedro Cachin and Australia’s Jordan Thompson in the first and second round and could now face the three-time Grand Slam winner Stan Wawrinka in the upcoming third round.
+Djokovic secured dominant wins over Argentina’s Pedro Cachin, Australia’s Jordan Thompson and three-time Grand Slam champion Stan Wawrinka.

 Advertisement